AEG Home Appliances

 AirDry technology automatically opens the dishwasher door by a small amount at the end of the final rinse cycle, allowing hot steam to escape and fresh air to circulate through the load.
 The natural air drying that follows uses no additional electricity, reducing the energy consumed by the drying phase to zero compared with heated drying systems.
 AirDry produces good drying results on glass and ceramic items in particular.

 Electrolux, AEG’s parent company, has published sustainability targets covering carbon emissions, product energy efficiency, and water consumption in manufacturing.
-AEG’s positioning on premium energy performance is a concrete expression of this within its product range: heat pump tumble dryers, AirDry dishwashing, and ProSense adaptive washing machine technology all reduce energy consumption as a direct product feature rather than as a secondary characteristic.
+AEG’s positioning on premium energy performance is a concrete expression of this within its product range – heat pump tumble dryers, AirDry dishwashing, and ProSense adaptive washing machine technology all reduce energy consumption as a direct product feature rather than as a secondary characteristic.

-The brand’s focus on longevity, reinforced by its 5-year warranty on selected products and the durability of technologies such as the Saphirmatt® hob surface, also reflects a sustainability ethos.
+The brand’s focus on longevity, reinforced by its extended warranty on selected products and the durability of technologies such as the Saphirmatt hob surface, also reflects a sustainability ethos.
 An appliance that lasts longer needs replacing less often, and the carbon cost of manufacturing a replacement appliance is avoided for every additional year the original machine remains in service.
 For more on the environmental case for appliance longevity, see our guide to the right to repair white goods.

 Year AEG was founded in Berlin by Emil Rathenau